HELP! What do I do if I have an active infestation?

 If you have structural related pests or issues, we suggest immediately seeking a professional opinion.
 For object-based and internal issues, see below.

 It cannot be stressed enough that treating an active pest infestation without addressing the root cause of the problem is of limited, temporary value.
-Museum personnel must determine the source of an infestation, the reasons an infestation exists, and then address permanent, non-chemical solutions to these problems – this is the basis for integrated pest management.
+Cultural heritage personnel must determine the source of an infestation, the reasons an infestation exists, and then address permanent, non-chemical solutions to these problems – this is the basis for integrated pest management.
 Please check our Prevention Resources for assistance.

 The first step, if possible, is to isolate the infested object(s) from the rest of the collections to prevent the infestation from spreading.
 Please see our recommendations on isolation and bagging.
 Monitoring nearby objects may reveal more problems, see the recommendations on the Monitoring page for assistance determining the extent of the infestation.
 If you are uncertain whether your infestation is active or old, please see our Solutions page.